wires-se/.github/profile/README.md

 **Wires** designs advanced electronics and embedded systems — from bare-metal microcontrollers to full Linux platforms.

-We specialize in robust communication, embedded power, and secure, production-ready systems.
-From idea to manufacturing, we support every step — together with our partner, Eskilstuna Elektronikproduktion (EEPAB).
+We specialize in mission-critical communication systems, embedded power, and secure, production-grade platforms — built for industrial, railway, aerospace, and defense.
+From idea to manufacturing, we support you at every stage — with our partner, Eskilstuna Elektronikproduktion (EEPAB).

 Questions?
 Our team is just an [email][1] or call away.